 = 4,200 / 10 = 420 trays.

-It is not necessary to round every number if the given number is already rounded; in that case, we just need to solve the questions.
+It is not necessary to round every number if the given number is already rounded; in that case, we just need to solve the question.
 For better understanding, let’s explain a question among all of them—for question 12, we can see the farmer harvested 4,152 eggs.
-4,152 can be assumed around 4200.
-He put 110 eggs in each tray and as we can see, 110 is already a round number so divide the rounded total number of eggs by the number of eggs per tray. = 4,200/10 = 420 trays.
+4,152 can be assumed to be around 4200.
+He put 110 eggs in each tray, and as we can see, 110 is already a round number, so divide the rounded total number of eggs by the number of eggs per tray. = 4,200/10 = 420 trays.
 So the final answer is 420.

 Q13.
 In a town, there are 32,750 hybrid vehicles and 78,345 diesel vehicles.
 There are approximately ________ more diesel vehicles than hybrid vehicles.